The Problem with Drug and Supplement Tolerance

 Alcohol is like a neurotransmitter lubricant.

 It increases levels of GABA and serotonin specifically which we feel as calm and upbeat (generally).

-Too much serotonin can make you agitated and angry (which can also happen).
+Too much serotonin can make you agitated and angry (which can also happen with alcohol).

 The next day, you may feel less calm and your mood goes down.